arnaldojunioral/FVT3DELASTIC/README.md

 This repository provides a **free** MATLAB implementation of a three-dimensional finite-volume theory (FVT) for stress analysis in linear elastic structures.
 The formulation is particularly suited for cantilever beam configurations and now includes the capability to model C-shaped cross-sections, enabling the analysis of flexural, torsional, or combined flexural-torsional loading.
 The code offers:

-* an efficient and flexible framework for conducting numerical investigations in solid mechanics,
+* an efficient and flexible framework for conducting numerical investigations in solid mechanics;
-* direct control over stress and displacement fields through a local equilibrium-based formulation, and
+* direct control over stress and displacement fields through a local equilibrium-based formulation; and
 * easy extension to other problems involving three-dimensional structural components.

 ## Getting started